Gajendra Chauhan

 Gajendra Singh Chauhan known professionally as Gajendra Chauhan, is a former television actor known for his work on Indian television, especially his portrayal of Yudhishthira in the historical television series Mahabharat (1988–90).
 He has also had significant roles in a few B movies, and a larger number of cameo appearances in other films.
 In 2015, he was appointed chairman of the Film and Television Institute of India (FTII), which sparked controversy and opposition by FTII students, leading to his resignation in October 2017.
+He was the Vice-Chancellor of Dada Lakhmi Chand State University of Performing and Visual Arts from 2021 to 2025.

-Early life
+Early life and family

-Chauhan did a diploma in radiography from All India Institute of Medical Sciences (AIIMS) before he moved to Mumbai to pursue a career in acting.
+Gajendra was born on 10 October 1956, in Delhi to a Rajput family.
+He did a diploma in radiography from AIIMS New Delhi, before he moved to Mumbai to pursue a career in acting.
 There he studied acting in the school run by Roshan Taneja, who had previously taught at FTII.

+Chauhan is married to Bollywood choreographer Habiba Rehman.
+They have a son, Shamsher Singh Chauhan.

 Acting career

 Chauhan's acting career spans over 35 years, and by his own count, he has worked in 600 television series and almost 150 movies during that period.
 His first break as an actor was in television series Paying Guest in 1983, and he went on to act in shows such as Rajni, Air Hostess and Adalat.
 The first acting part in a film that he did was in Main Chup Nahi Rahoongi in 1986.
 In reviews of his film career, Times of India and Firstpost wrote that he had played significant roles only in a few "C-grade" movies, with most of his other roles being cameo appearances, a few of which were in mainstream movie.